GeorgeAdamon/ways-to-render-1M-cubes/README.md

 * Guaranteed to work on every platform
 * Unity handles culling ans Z-sorting efficiently and natively
 * Somewhat easier to debug, since objects actually exist in the Scene
+* The cubes can be interacted with & exhibit scripted behaviour
 #### Cons
 * Memory-hungry since each **visual** instance is also a **logical** one
 * Updating the MaterialPropertyBlock requires serial iteration through all of the instances